-

 - Fiona McGarry, lecturer in radio journalism and radio producer

-- Dr Uinsionn Mac Dubhghaill, lecturer in Journalism
+- Dr. Uinsionn Mac Dubhghaill, lecturer in Journalism

-- Kelly Fincham, Lecturer in Social Media
+- Dr. Kelly Fincham, Lecturer in Social Media

 Students also attend regular lectures, workshops and news days with working professionals from a range of backgrounds.